-Now that we are in the home buying season in the Baltimore, MD area, let's talk about how to choose a home mortgage lender.
+Now that we are in the home-buying season, let us talk about how to choose a home mortgage lender.

-Let's face it, many lenders are just not good.
-They are like used car salesman who just pump out pre-qualification letters, send buyers out looking for homes, get buyers expectations up and then pray that the loan will close.
+Let us face it.
+Many lenders quickly pump out pre-qualification letters, send buyers out looking for homes, get their expectations up, and then pray that the loan will close.
+That can be a massive waste of your time and emotional energy for all parties involved.
+There are better ways.

 10 Tips for Choosing a Home Mortgage Lender

-A good real estate agent should be knowledgeable and care about your loan terms.
-You don't want an "old school" agent who just opens doors, drives a fancy car and smiles a lot.
+An excellent real estate agent should be knowledgeable and care about your loan terms.
 You need someone who knows the numbers.
-Though your agent does not need to be a loan expert (if they were, they would be a lender), they do need to understand loan options, loan terms and have opinions on what lenders are telling you.
-Partner with your agent.
-And, if your agent is clueless, get a new agent.
+Although your agent does not need to be a loan expert, they need to understand loan options and terms and have opinions on what lenders tell you —partner with your agent.
+If your agent is unfamiliar with the loan process, it may be time to find a new agent.

 >> See Not Sure Who To Trust In The Real Estate Business?